OpenST/openst.js/README.md

 #### Deploying an EIP20 contract

 To create a token economy, you will want an EIP20 contract.
-You can either use a pre-deployed EIP20 contract or deploy a new one as shown below.
+You can either use a pre-deployed EIP20 contract or deploy a new one as shown below (presently only deploys a new MockToken contract).

 ```js
 // Deploy EIP20